yuseflo/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Include a picture of your setup here: what did you see on MQTT Explorer?\*\*\***

+I saw on the MQTT window the sensor streaming of the capacitive sensor which indicated which specific Twizzler was touched.
+You can find an image of the setup as well as a short video of the sensor streaming of the capacitive sensor below.

 ![IMG_38FA70F00219-1](https://user-images.githubusercontent.com/91849980/200447086-a78286be-66ce-46d7-94e5-a2f23350ec1f.jpeg)

 https://drive.google.com/file/d/1qtqt2qmNGZPZD6lJZTuHL-AMlXqKi-KV/view?usp=share_link

 **\*\*\*Pick another part in your kit and try to implement the data streaming with it.\*\*\***

+I used the accelerometer for the second data streaming.
+You can find an image of the setup as well as a short video of the sensor streaming of the accelerometer below.
+The code can be seen in the repo.

 ![accelerometer](https://user-images.githubusercontent.com/91849980/200447198-ee102a85-5b73-4c13-8146-e8c11200be04.jpg)